carla-simulator/carla/Docs/tuto_A_material_customization.md

 __1. Create a copy of the group material.__ This has be the same as it was for the road.
 __2. Select the lane marking meshes.__
-__3. Switch the `???` option.__ This will update the lane markings to be consistent to the painting applied to the road.
+__3. Mark them as lane markings.__ In `Static Switch Parameter Values` enable `LaneMark`.
+This will update the lane markings to be consistent to the painting applied to the road.
-__4. Choose the color of the lane marking.__ The parameter `???` will set the lane markings selected to have a base paint of the stated color.
+__4. Choose the color of the lane marking.__ In `Texture` set the `LaneColor` to the value desired.
+This will set the lane markings selected to have a base paint of the stated color.

 ---